Owls live on every continent, except Antarctica and they have developed unique talents, depending upon the area that they live in.

-- There are 216 species of owls throughout the world
+- There are 216 species of throughout the world

-- Some Owls hunt during the day, others hunt during the night
+- Some hunt during the day, others hunt during the night

 - A group of owls is called a parliament.

-- Owls have very powerful claws to help them catch and kill prey
+- They have very powerful claws to help them catch and kill prey

-- The biggest owl in the world is the Eurasian Eagle Owl at 4.5 kg (10 lb)
+- The biggest in the world is the Eurasian Eagle Owl at 4.5 kg (10 lb)

 - Barn owls like to eat small mammals, small birds, insects, amphibians, and reptiles

-- Some owls will eat a wide range of small vertebrates and invertebrates
+- Some will eat a wide range of small vertebrates and invertebrates

 - North America has 19 different varieties.

-- Female owls are bigger and heavier than male owls.
+- Females are bigger and heavier than males.

-- The owl has thick long feathers that cover the neck area so that it makes their necks appear fat and short.
+- They have thick long feathers that cover the neck area so that it makes their necks appear fat and short.
 The owl neck is actually skinner and longer than it appears.
 Owls can turn their necks to make their heads turn around 270 degrees (almost ¾ of a circle) without making their shoulders move.

-- Owls can’t turn their eyes in the sockets because they don’t actually have eyeballs.
+- They can’t turn their eyes in the sockets because they don’t actually have eyeballs.
 Due to their shape, which is tube-like, their eyes remain stationary.